-What You Should Know about Certified Schools in the New York State English as a Second Language School Registry ing in an English as a second language program at a school certified by the New York State Education Department must receive a copy of this information regarding student rights before an enrollment agreement is signed.
+What You Should Know about Certified Schools in the New York State English as a Second Language School Registry is signed.
 As a consumer protection measure, the New York State Education Department registers for-profit schools, which teach English as a second language and accept no public funds.
-These schools are required to meet minimum requirements detailed in Education Law and Commissioner's Regulations in order to assure that students get what they are paying for namely, instruction in English as outlined by the school.
+These schools are required to meet minimum requirements detailed in Education Law and Commissioner's Regulations in order to assure that students get what they are paying for - namely, instruction in English as outlined by the school.